Recipes were gathered over thirty years of living and cooking and travelling in remote places, and the pen-and-ink illustrations are by the author.

 LEFTOVERS: Fry the leftover beans with their juice in a little oil - keep going steadily until all the liquid evaporates and the base forms a deliciously crisp crust.
 Stir the crust in several times and continue to fry until the mixture is dry and crumbly.
 This trick works with all bean stews (the Mexicans call it a refrito ), and the result is quite delicious, particularly if served with a fried egg per person and a fresh tomato sauce spiked with a little chilli.

 In the US, European Peasant Cookery is published as The Old World Kitchen.
-Below is the new cover for the Melville House edition.
+Above is the new cover for the Melville House edition published in 2014.

 More from the introduction to both editions, US and UK: